Stellantis, agreements with Dongfeng and Jaugar Land Rover. Bruno: growth target in Italia

 Non-binding memorandum of understanding signed between the two multinationals

-Stellantis and Dongfeng Group have signed a non-binding memorandum of understanding to further expand their 34-year partnership, with plans to create a European-based joint venture for the sales, distribution, manufacturing, purchasing and engineering of Dongfeng's new energy vehicles (NEVs), with an initial focus on selected markets in Europe.
+Again, Stellantis and Dongfeng Group signed a non-binding memorandum of understanding to further expand their 34-year partnership, with plans to create a European-based joint venture for the sales, distribution, manufacturing, purchasing and engineering of Dongfeng's new energy vehicles (NEVs), with an initial focus on selected markets in Europe.
 As part of the project, says a note, the partners intend to establish a new European-based joint venture, led by Stellantis and 51% owned (49% owned by the Chinese group).

 The new entity would manage the sales and distribution of Dongfeng's premium Voyah-branded Nevs in selected European markets, leveraging Stellantis' network and after-sales expertise.
 The new entity will also include joint purchasing and engineering activities, enhancing Dongfeng's highly competitive Chinese new energy vehicle ecosystem.